orion-project/rezonator2/help/matrix/ElemThinCylinderLensT.rst

 Tangential Cylindrical Thin Lens
 ================================

-Tangential cylindrical lens acts just like a general :doc:`thin lens <ElemThinLens>` but transforms a beam only in the :ref:`tangential plane <working_planes>`.
-In the other plane it has a unity matrix and does not affect the beam.
+The tangential cylindrical lens acts just like a general :doc:`thin lens <ElemThinLens>` but transforms a beam only in the :ref:`tangential plane <working_planes>`.
+In the other, plane it has a unity matrix and does not affect the beam.

     .. image:: ElemThinCylinderLensT.png